ceph/ceph/doc/cephadm/host-management.rst

 Some servers and external enclosures may not register device removal or insertion with the kernel.
 In these scenarios, you'll need to perform a host rescan.
-A rescan is typically non-disruptive, and can be performed with the following CLI command.:
+A rescan is typically non-disruptive, and can be performed with the following CLI command:

 .. prompt:: bash #

    ceph orch host rescan <hostname> [--with-summary]

-The ``with-summary`` flag provides a breakdown of the number of HBAs found and scanned, together with any that failed.:
+The ``with-summary`` flag provides a breakdown of the number of HBAs found and scanned, together with any that failed:

 .. prompt:: bash [ceph:root@rh9-ceph1/]#